geovanniib/RCA-analyzer/README.md

 # RCA-analyzer
-This repository contains an RCA analyzer that leverages an LLM to identify patterns and suggest infrastructure improvements.
-If no specific model is provided, it defaults to OpenAI’s GPT-4.
+This repository contains a Root Cause Analysis (RCA) analyzer that leverages an LLM to identify patterns and suggest infrastructure improvements.
+By default, it uses prompt.txt as the analysis prompt.
+If no specific model is provided, it defaults to OpenAI’s GPT-4 (gpt-4-turbo-preview).

 # What this prompt does (prompt.txt)